 Trans Lifeline: 877-565-8860

-Starting January 4th, 2022 your student will be able to schedule short-term therapy visits at no cost to APS families!
+Your student is able to schedule short-term therapy visits at no cost to APS families!
 Hazel’s licensed therapists can help with everything from stress, bullying, and relationship issues to anxiety, depression, and grief.
 This service will be available at school during school hours and at home from 7am-7pm.
 Contact your school’s mental health and counseling team or visit hazel.co/mental-health to learn more!